aneasystone/github-trending/README.md

 ## Html

+* 【2025-03-19】[fossology / fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit.
+As a toolkit you can run license, copyright and export control scans from the command line.
+As a system, a database and web ui are provided to give you a compliance workflow.
+License, copyright and export scanners are tools used in the workflow.
 * 【2025-03-17】[OWASP-BLT / BLT](https://github.com/OWASP-BLT/BLT) - OWASP BLT is a collection of security tools.
 * 【2025-03-13】[JackHopkins / factorio-learning-environment](https://github.com/JackHopkins/factorio-learning-environment) - A non-saturating, open-ended environment for evaluating LLMs in Factorio
 * 【2025-03-12】[allwefantasy / auto-coder](https://github.com/allwefantasy/auto-coder) -